Vincenzo Cersosimo: Biography

 Cersosimo later organized the so-called Admirals' Trial against Admirals Inigo Campioni and Luigi Mascherpa, accused of treason by the Italian Social Republic for having resisted the German takeover in the Dodecanese after the Armistice of Cassibile.
-This was for all intents and purposes a show trial, as Campioni and Mascherpa had merely obeyed the orders of the legitimate government, having sworn loyalty to the King like all members of the Italian armed forces, and had never made a oath of allegiance towards the Italian Social Republic, that did not even exist at the time of the events involving Campioni; Mussolini and the Fascist hardliners wanted to take revenge on the Royal Italian Navy, perceived as the "least fascistized" of the Italian armed forces, which had entirely obeyed the orders of the royalist government after the Armistice.
+This was for all intents and purposes a show trial, as Campioni and Mascherpa had merely obeyed the orders of the legitimate government, having sworn loyalty to the King like all members of the Italian armed forces, and had never made an oath of allegiance towards the Italian Social Republic, that did not even exist at the time of the events involving Campioni; Mussolini and the Fascist hardliners wanted to take revenge on the Royal Italian Navy, perceived as the "least fascistized" of the Italian armed forces, which had entirely obeyed the orders of the royalist government after the Armistice.
 The trial was held in Parma and lasted only one day, 22 May 1944; both admirals were sentenced to death and executed by firing squad two days later.
 Admirals Gino Pavesi and Priamo Leonardi were also sentenced to death in absentia, for the fall of Pantelleria and Augusta in the summer of 1943.

 Cersosimo was arrested after the war, but released as a result of the Togliatti amnesty in 1946.
 In 1949 he published a book with his personal account of the Verona trial.
 He died in Ausonia in 1969.

 His son Manlio Cersosimo became a famous porn actor during the 1980s.